danscully/d3script/README.md

 # What the included scripts do
 Here is an overview of the scripts included in this release:

+## BetterCueList
+This script patches the existing Cue List widget so that  if a valid cue number is entered in the search box, only exact matches are shown, or if no exact match exists in a track, the immediately preceding cue is shown (like the "Out of Order Sync" behavior in Eos)

 ## DeFlash
 This script will stop the transport control buttons from flashing, and instead have them highlight in a color.